Umlamulankunzi/quiz-app/README.md

 ## Project Description

 Quiz Wiz is an online platform designed for both users and developers.
-Users can explore and take quizzes on a variety of subjects, track their progress, and compete on leaderboards.
+Users can explore and take quizzes on a variety of subjects.
 Developers can utilize our comprehensive API to integrate quizzes into their own applications.
-The platform features user roles such as Admins, Quiz Masters, and Developers, each with specific permissions.

 ## Features

-- **User Registration & Authentication**: Secure registration and login system with customizable user roles.
+- **User Registration & Authentication**: Secure registration and login system, using django default auth.
 - **Interactive Quizzes**: Users can take timed quizzes with immediate feedback upon completion.
-- **Quiz Management**: Admins and Quiz Masters can create, update, and delete quizzes.
+- **Quiz Management**: users can upload their questions.
-- **Leaderboard**: Track top performers across different quizzes.
+- **Leaderboard**: still under development.
 - **API for Developers**: Access to our quiz repository through a RESTful API.
-- **Dashboard**: Personalized dashboards for users and quiz masters to track their activities.
+- **Dashboard**: still under development.
 - **Mobile-Friendly**: Fully responsive design optimized for mobile devices.

 ## Technologies Used